-Established in 1979 to honor Jessie M. Scott, former assistant surgeon general and director of the Division of Nursing Health Resources Administration, Public Health Service, of the U.S. Department of Health, Education and Welfare, this award is presented to a registered nurse whose accomplishments in a field of practice, education, or research demonstrate the interdependence of these elements and their significance for the improvement of nursing and health care.
+Established in 1979, the Jessie M. Scott Award recognizes outstanding accomplishment in a field of practice, education, or research and demonstrating the interdependence of these elements and their significance for the improvement of nursing and health care.

 About Jessie M. Scott

 The Jessie M. Scott Award was established in 1979 to honor Jessie M. Scott, former assistant surgeon general and director of the Division of Nursing, Health Resources Administration Public Health Service, of the U.S. Department of Health, Education, and Welfare.
 Jessie M. Scott, who passed away in October 2009, was associated with the Division of Nursing from 1955 until her retirement in 1979 and became the second director of the division in 1964.
 Scott administered the nurse training acts and was instrumental in directing federal programs of support for nursing education that improved the quality of both education and practice.
 Under her directorship, research efforts were intensified to expand the scientific base of nursing practice and incorporate the results of research into practice and education.